 Apply for financial aid on time.
 Discuss study abroad plans with the Office of Student Financial Aid and submit a budget revision request for the study abroad program.

 Global Honors students may be eligible for scholarship funds to help toward study abroad program fees.
-More information is available in the Global Honors office in Cherry Parkes 311C.

 The Global Scholar Award of up to $1500 is available to all students admitted to the program, and may be used to partially finance study abroad.
+Students who submit successful proposals for the Bamford Fellowship in Global Engagement during their first year with the Program are also eligible for an award of $2000 to cover research activities, including study abroad expenses directly related to their Bamford Fellowship research projects.

 The cost of the flight is usually not included in the study abroad program fee.
 Therefore, it is wise to look for flights early.
 STA Travel is an agency that caters specifically to students.